 But neutral witnesses hopefully have no stake in the result.
 To the jury, the most important witnesses can be these neutral witnesses, people who just happened to be in the vicinity of the accident scene.
 Neutral witnesses theoretically have no axe to grind or stake in the outcome.
 Accordingly, juries tend to believe the testimony of witnesses who appear to be neutral, as long as they are credible.

-Credibility is believability or trustworthiness.
-If a witness’s testimony and demeanor convinces you that he/she can be trusted, then that witness is credible.
-A witness’s credibility is often as important as his/her actual testimony.
-If a witness is simply not believable, then it doesn’t really matter what the content of his/her testimony is.
-Further, a witness who is not credible will damage your case.
-You don’t want to be associated with an unbelievable witness.
+Credibility is another word for believability or trustworthiness.
+A witness is credible when you are convinced by the witness's testimony and demeanor that the witness is telling the truth.
+If a witness isn't believable, jurors can disregard everything the witness says.
+You don't want to be associated with an unbelievable witness.
 The jury will find you guilty by association, and may not believe your testimony either.

 In general, the following are some of the most important factors with respect to witness credibility:

 And of course one of the most important techniques for attacking credibility is confronting a witness with a prior inconsistent statement.
-If a witness testifies at trial that the light was green when the defendant went through it, but at a deposition they testified that the light was red when the defendant went through it, that witness’s credibility is destroyed.
-Such a witness has no credibility.
-The cross examiner might well ask that witness, “Are you lying now, or were you lying then when you gave that statement?”
+If a witness testifies at trial that the light was green when the defendant went through it, but at a deposition, the witness testified that the light was red, that witness's credibility is destroyed.

 The reverse is true when trying to enhance a witness's credibility.
 You do not want the jury to think that your witnesses are cooperating too closely with you.
 You don't want your witnesses to seem too friendly with you.
 You certainly don't want a witness, other than an expert witness, who thinks that he/she will be getting some money from you for testifying.
 You don't want a witness to a car accident who was actually around the corner at the exact moment of the accident.
 And, most importantly, you don't want your witnesses to have any inconsistencies in their testimony.